malicaki/todo-app/README.md

 ```bash
 docker compose up --build
 ```
+- This command builds docker images and run the app for you.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.